What is a Double Eyelid?

 - Can shift or fall off while wearing

 - Can cause an allergic reaction

-People with single eyelids can make their eyes look larger and create the illusion of double eyelids with makeup.
+People with single eyelids can create the illusion of double eyelids with makeup.
 This is an easy way to see how you’d look with double eyelids without making a permanent commitment.